Van Vleck, Texas

 Van Vleck is a census-designated place (CDP) in Matagorda County, Texas, United States.
+As of the 2020 census, Van Vleck had a population of 1,923.
 The population total represents one of the few areas with positive growth in Matagorda County.
-The 2010 census showed a 25% increase with 1,844 people (versus 1,411 at the 2000 census).
 Although near Bay City, the site of Van Vleck falls outside the ETJ of Bay City and is regulated by county police and county ordinance.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.2 sqmi, all land.

 Demographics

-Van Vleck was first listed as a census designated place in the 1980 United States census.
+Van Vleck was first listed as an unincorporated community in the 1970 U.S. census; and census designated place in the 1980 United States census.